patrickeddy/SeahawksFootballPool/README.md

 **Plea for help**:

 - [ ] Fork this and make it work with any team
-- [ ] Create a backend to support this ionic client.
+- [ ] Create a backend to support client

 - [x] *I'll send you cookies.*